 I really feel like he probably made that deal behind closed doors.

-And I just don't like the wording in his comments today.
+I just don't like the wording in his comments today.

 The fact that he said ultimately we'll get the wall doesn't sound good.

-That way he'll get his back up and maybe he'll backpedal on it.
+That way he'll get his backup and maybe he'll backpedal on it.

 But I think that was the deal they struck.

-And now, you know, hopefully he's his hands will be tied with the base and he'll have to come back around.
+And now, you know, hopefully his hands will be tied with the base and he'll have to come back around.

-And he said it not once, and he said, you know, he he went on to say if the wall, if they're gonna obstruct the wall, we'll be determining how much we need.
+And he said, you know, he went on to say, if the wall, if they're going to obstruct the wall, we'll be determining how much we need.

 We're not doing anything without the wall.